Minimal volume invariants, topological sphere theorems and biorthogonal curvature on 4-manifolds: Background

-As it was previously remarked four-dimensional manifolds are fairly special.
-Indeed, many peculiar features are directly attributable the fact that the bundle of $2$-forms on a four-dimensional oriented Riemannian manifold can be invariantly decomposed as a direct sum where $\Lambda^{\pm}$ is the $(\pm 1)$-eigenspace of Hodge star operator $\ast.$ The decomposition (\ref{piu}) is conformally invariant.
-Moreover, it allows us to conclude that the Weyl tensor $W$ is an endomorphism of $\Lambda^2=\Lambda^{+} \oplus \Lambda^{-} $ such that $W = W^+\oplus W^-.$ A manifold is {\it locally conformally flat} if $W=0.$ It is said {\it half-conformally flat} if either $W^{-}=0$ or $W^{+}=0.$ Furthermore, an oriented manifold is {\it self-dual} if $W^{-}=0.$ On a half-conformally flat manifold, self-duality is a property that depends on the orientation.
-The complex projective space $\Bbb{CP}^2$ endowed with Fubini-Study metric, for instance, shows that, in real dimension 4, the half-conformally flat condition is really weaker than locally conformally flat condition.
-Since the Riemann curvature tensor $\mathcal{R}$ of $M^4$ can be seen as a linear map on $\Lambda^2,$ we have the following decomposition
+As it was previously remarked 4-manifolds display fascinating and peculiar features.
+Indeed, many peculiar features are directly attributable the fact that the bundle of $2$-forms on a four-dimensional oriented Riemannian manifold can be invariantly decomposed as a direct sum where $\Lambda^{\pm}$ is the $(\pm 1)$-eigenspace of the Hodge star operator.
+The decomposition (\ref{piu}) is conformally invariant.
+Moreover, it allows us to conclude that the Weyl tensor $W$ is an endomorphism of $\Lambda^2=\Lambda^{+} \oplus \Lambda^{-}$ such that $W = W^+\oplus W^-.$ A manifold is {\it locally conformally flat} if $W=0.$ It is said {\it half-conformally flat} if either $W^{-}=0$ or $W^{+}=0.$ Furthermore, an oriented manifold is {\it self-dual} if $W^{-}=0.$ We point out that the complex projective space $\Bbb{CP}^2$ endowed with Fubini-Study metric shows that, in real dimension 4, the half-conformally flat condition is really weaker than locally conformally flat condition.
+Moreover, since the Riemann curvature tensor $\mathcal{R}$ of $M^4$ can be seen as a linear map on $\Lambda^2,$ we have the following decomposition